pinskylab/climate_community_crossrealm/code/README.md

 The scripts in this analysis were run in three computer environments:
 - A MacBook Pro 16 GB RAM with R version 4.0.3 and RStudio 1.3.1093
 - A scientific workstation ('Annotate') with 72 CPUs (Intel Xeon CPU E5-2697 v4 @ 2.30GHz) running CentOS 7.6.1810 with R version 3.5.2 and RStudio 1.3.1093
-- A higher performance computing environment with SLURM job management.
+- A high performance computing environment with SLURM job management (Step 2 below).

 The libraries included:
 - bbmle 1.0.23.1
 - beanplot 1.2
-- *betapart*
+- betapart
 - data.table 1.11.8
-- *dggridR*
+- dggridR
 - DHARMa 0.3.3.0
 - ggplot2 3.3.5
 - ggpubr 0.4.0